tobega/tailspin-v0/TailspinReference.md

 Void methods may be called as [sinks](#sinks) and methods without parameters may be called as [sources](#sources), e.g. `def map: $util/HashMap; ['foo', 2] -> !map::put`

+Note that most Tailspin values work like their java counterparts, but beware of [tagged values](#tagged-identifiers).
+You will need to extract the `::raw` value when calling java methods.
+Obviously you also need to do that for [measure values](#measures).

-Integral values (byte, short, int, long) are automatically converted to tailspin integers (unless you specifically construct the value, e.g. `[5] -> lang/Byte::valueOf` which becomes a java Byte object)
+Integral java values (byte, short, int, long) are automatically converted to tailspin integers (unless you specifically construct the value, e.g. `[5] -> lang/Byte::valueOf` which becomes a java Byte object)

 Java lists (java.util.List) and String instances are normally treated as tailspin arrays and strings.
 If you need a